-Growing your favourite plants in containers is the perfect way to add shape, colour and texture to your garden, patio or decking.
+Growing your favourite patio plants in containers is the perfect way to add shape, colour and texture to your garden, patio or decking.
 They're also a great way to stop rambling plants from overgrowing, and they're ideal for small spaces like balconies or courtyards.
 Here we provide suggestions for the best plants to grow and offer tips to help you get the most from your containers.

 Choose a container that's best suited to what you want to grow and where you're going to put it.

-Sturdy terracotta or clay pots, for example, are ideal for growing shrubs and perennials, but because they're porous, soil can dry out quickly, making them a less suitable for growing plants that like plenty of water.
+Sturdy terracotta or clay pots, for example, are ideal for growing shrubs and perennials, but because they're porous, soil can dry out quickly, making them less suitable for growing plants that like plenty of water.
 They're also heavy, making them a poor choice if you're likely to want to move the pot regularly, or if you're growing plants in containers on fragile decking.

 For plants that like moist soil, consider planting them into plastic, or glazed pots which are better at retaining water.
 Wooden planters help to keep the soil and roots at a stable temperature, and while stone pots make a fantastic architectural statement, they don't lend themselves to being moved once installed.

 Always choose a container that's big enough to give plants room to grow.
 Shrubs, trees and perennials in particular, need plenty of space for their roots.